Why do papers not ask accountants

 Other papers used the same example to scupper Ken Livingstone.
 Surely there should be some responsibility for the press to tell the truth with regards to tax, or do they just hope that 99% of people will believe what they say ?

-- Balancing charge 99 1
+- Sage accounts help 99 1